cwwang1979/Down-Syndrome-Net/README.md

 The proposed DL model was deployed using the Pytorch framework in Python and the program code has been made publicly accessible on [zip](https://drive.google.com/drive/folders/1amVTucHGRIKUqrMT0nC4Cq_kJ2q8Y3kA).
 Please use the password on the associated paper to decompress the file.

 ## Steps
-Three experiments are provided in this project:
+Three experiments were performed in this project:

 - **2020-sample dataset with 5-fold cross-validation**
   This experiment trains the model on the full 2020-sample dataset using 5-fold cross-validation.